patternfly/training-scenarios/react-components/select/step2.md

 };
 </pre>

-  b. <strong>Copy the following `onSelect` function into the constructor of the App class.</strong>
+  b. <strong>Copy the following `onSelect` function into the constructor of the `App` class.</strong>

-  This function should go under the `onToggle` function added in step 6a.
+  This function should go under the `onToggle` function added in step 4a.
 This function acts as a callback when a select option is clicked.
 It updates the `selected` state property, and thereby what is rendered as selected in the component.

 <pre class="file" data-target="clipboard">
 this.onSelect = (event, selection) => {